 Try This Easy To Make Essential Oil Mosquito Repellent

-It wouldn’t be a problem if I were willing to use the regular bug spray that is loaded with chemicals and toxins, they do work, but I don’t want to use that stuff year in and year out on my skin.
-I get concerned about the toxic load on my body over time, and on Doug’s body too.
+It wouldn’t be a problem if I were willing to use the regular bug spray that is loaded with chemicals and toxins.
+They do work, but I don’t want to use that stuff, year in and year out, on my skin.
+I get concerned about the toxic load on my body over time, and on Doug’s body, too.

 Chemical vs Botanical Repellents

-No repellent, either chemical or botanical, works 100%, and it’s important to do research to find out what diseases are carried by mosquitoes, ticks, and other insects in your area.
+No repellent, either chemical or botanical, works 100%, and it’s important to research to find out what diseases are carried by mosquitoes, ticks, and other insects in your area.

 All repellents vary in effectiveness, and botanical repellents, like those made with essential oils, are no different.
 Botanicals do not need to be registered or tested by the Environmental Protection Agency (EPA) like other chemical repellents.

-According to the Environmental Working Group (EWG), the only botanically derived ingredient approved by the Centers for Disease Control and Prevention (CDC), registered with the EPA, and has undergone efficacy testing is Oil of Lemon Eucalyptus/PMD.
+According to the Environmental Working Group (EWG), the only botanically derived ingredient approved by the Centers for Disease Control and Prevention (CDC), registered with the EPA, and that has undergone efficacy testing is Oil of Lemon Eucalyptus/PMD.

-This is why, if you are living or spending time outdoors in a higher disease risk area, the EWG recommends, when you are needing a greater amount of protection, to use products that are made with active ingredients registered with the EPA and approved by the Centers for Disease Control and Prevention.
+This is why, if you are living or spending time outdoors in a higher disease risk area, the EWG recommends, when you need a greater amount of protection, to use products that are made with active ingredients registered with the EPA and approved by the Centers for Disease Control and Prevention.

 When To Use An Essential Oil Mosquito Repellent

-Botanical repellents, like this essential oil mosquito repellent, are great to use when you need just a minimal amount of protection, and won’t be in a high risk, highly infested area.
+Botanical repellents, like this essential oil mosquito repellent, are great to use when you need just a minimal amount of protection, and won’t be in a high-risk, highly infested area.

 For example, Doug and I used this botanical repellent on a late summer evening, when we went to the movies outside here on the Cape.
-The weather was warm but not too humid, and we weren’t going to be outside for a long period of time.
+The weather was warm but not too humid, and we weren’t going to be outside for a long time.

 What Essential Oils Repel Mosquitoes?

-There are over 3000 essential oils with about 10% of those commercially available as repellents and insecticides.
-In general essential oils are recognized as safe however some can cause side effects such as skin irritation, contact dermatitis, and more, so do your homework.
+There are over 3000 essential oils, with about 10% of those commercially available as repellents and insecticides.
+In general, essential oils are recognized as safe.
+However, some can cause side effects such as skin irritation, contact dermatitis, and more, so do your homework.

 Here are a few essential oils effective at repelling mosquitoes with an effective duration between 30 minutes and 2 hours.